saiharshavarma/Google-Tasks-Migration/README.md

 You will authorize twice:

-1. SOURCE login: sign in with Account 1 (work) and allow access
+1. SOURCE login: sign in with Account 1 and allow access
-2. DEST login: sign in with Account 2 (personal) and allow access
+2. DEST login: sign in with Account 2 and allow access

 After it finishes, verify in: